C-Omkar/C-Omkar/README.md

 </p>
 </h2>
 <p align = "center">
-I am a sophomore at IIT Guwahati, pursuing Chemical Science and Technology, with a minor in Electronics and Communication
+I am a Final Year student at IIT Guwahati, pursuing Chemical Science and Technology as my major.
 </p>

-- 🌱 I’m currently learning **Deep Learning**
-- 👯 I love collaborating with people for hackathons.
-They can be Case Study hackathons, or Analytics
-- 💬 Ask me about **Machine Learning and Deep Learning Algorithms**
+- My current academic interests lie in applications of Machine Learning and Artificial Intelligence in Chemistry.

  ### Find me at:
 <p align = 'left'>